awsdocs/aws-parallelcluster-user-guide/doc_source/pcluster.instances.md

 Shows the help text for the specified command\.

 `-c CONFIG_FILE, --config CONFIG_FILE`
-Specifies the alternative configuration file to use\.
+Specifies the full path of the alternative configuration file to use\.
 Defaults to `~/.parallelcluster/config`\.

 `-r REGION, --region REGION`